skykingisepic/epic-node-StartOS/README.md

 make
 ```

-## Installing (on embassyOS)
+## Installing (on StartOS)

 Run the following commands to determine successful install:
-> :information_source: Change embassy-server-name.local to your Embassy address
+> :information_source: Change startos-server-name.local to your StartOS address

 ```
-embassy-cli auth login
+startos-cli auth login
 # Enter your embassy password
-embassy-cli --host https://embassy-server-name.local package install epic-node.s9pk
+startos-cli --host https:/startos-server-name.local package install epic-node.s9pk
 ```

-If you already have your `embassy-cli` config file setup with a default `host`, you can install simply by running:
+If you already have your `startos-cli` config file setup with a default `host`, you can install simply by running:

 ```
 make install